Understanding and Bridging the Planner-Coder Gap: A Systematic Study on the Robustness of Multi-Agent Systems for Code Generation: Evaluation

 \subsection{RQ2: How do different components contribute to the overall performance?}

 We conduct ablation studies to investigate the effectiveness of multi-prompt generation and monitor agent insertion in our repairing method.
 For monitor agent insertion, we separately examine ``Plan Interpretation'' and ``Code Check'' to provide in-depth analysis.
 We present results with GPT-3.5 as the backend LLM, as it represents a typical configuration with other LLMs exhibiting similar patterns.
-Complete results are available in our artifact. \footnote{\url{https://github.com/anonymous-for-submit/MAS_testing_repairing/tree/main/More_results/RQ2_all_result.pdf}}

-From \T~\ref{fig:RQ2_combined}, we can find that removing any component degrades repair performance across all three MASs, indicating that all components contribute meaningfully and our design outperforms all alternative configurations.
+\F~\ref{fig:RQ2_combined} shows that removing any component degrades repair performance across all three MASs, indicating that all components contribute meaningfully and our design outperforms all alternative configurations.

-Examining each component's contribution reveals distinct patterns across MAS architectures.
 While disabling ``Code Check'' causes the smallest performance decrease, enabling ``Code Check'' still contributes to the overall repair performance and ``Only Code Check'' contributes approximately 40\% of our method's full repair capability, demonstrating that post-generation validation effectively catches misalignments even without enhanced plan interpretation.

-The relative importance of ``Plan Interpretation'' versus ``Multi-prompt'' varies by MAS architecture.
+Moreover, our results reveal distinct patterns across MAS architectures, where the relative importance of ``Plan Interpretation'' versus ``Multi-prompt'' varies by MAS implementations.
 In MetaGPT, ``Only Plan Interpretation'' substantially outperforms ``Only Multi-prompt'' because MetaGPT generates abstract plans that challenge coder comprehension, where interpretation bridges critical understanding gaps.
 Conversely, PairCoder benefits more from ``Only Multi-prompt'' since its plans have better readability, making the diversity of input expressions from multi-prompt generation more beneficial.
 These findings demonstrate that both strategies are valuable as different MASs exhibit unique flaws: MASs like MetaGPT with abstract plans benefit most from interpretation, while those like PairCoder with clear but rigidly expressed plans gains more from prompt diversity.